15 Military Friendly Colleges in Washington

 1400 NE Campus Parkway | Seattle, WA 98195

-University of Washington (UW) Seattle Campus is the first military friendly college in Washington on our list.
-It has over 820 students who get GI Bill benefits.
-The UW has a long history of educating veterans, active duty military, and military dependent students.
-And, you could get involved in Student Veteran Life.
-This group was founded by student veterans, for student veterans, and helps with the college transition.
+The University of Washington (UW) Seattle Campus takes pride in being the foremost military-friendly college in Washington on our list.
+With over 820 students benefiting from GI Bill benefits, UW has a rich legacy of educating veterans, active duty military personnel, and military-dependent students.
+Engaging in Student Veteran Life offers an avenue for involvement, initiated by student veterans to aid fellow veterans in their college transition.

-Veterans are eligible for transfer credit of military training.
-The retention rate for full time students who get military benefits is 97%.
-And, the rate for part time students is 67%.
+Veterans at UW are eligible for transfer credit based on their military training.
+The retention rate for full-time students receiving military benefits stands impressively high at 97%, while part-time students maintain a retention rate of 67%.

 Average Post 9/11 GI Bill Benefits Awarded